-Swiftype allows you to limit the crawl to specific areas of your website using path inclusions and exclusions.
+Site Search allows you to limit the crawler to specific areas of your website using path inclusions and exclusions.

 Whitelists only index URLs matching a pattern.

-Blacklists index URLs that do not match a pattern.
+Blacklists do not index URLs matching a pattern.

-Whitelists and blacklists can be combined for precise control over what will be indexed on your site.
-Consider this example:
+Whitelists and blacklists can be combined for precise control over what will be ingested on your site.

-This will make Swiftype only index URLs starting with
+This will make Site Search ingest only URIs starting with